Hi, what do you want to do?

 Geometry, Measurement & Reasoning

-Learners measure prisms and determine their volume.
-In this measurement and reasoning lesson plan, students estimate the volume and area of prisms.
+Students measure prisms and determine their volume.
+For this measurement and reasoning lesson, students estimate the volume and area of prisms.
 They measure given boxes.
-Learners use paper to create prisms and cylinders.
-They...
+Students use paper to create prisms and cylinders.
+They determine...

 Curated OER